Dashi vs Hondashi vs Dashi No Moto: Uses for Soup and Beyond

-If you love Japanese soup and enjoy cooking, it’s likely you have experimented with dashi, but now that you’re in the know about this umami enhancer, what’s up with these different kinds of dashi, like hondashi, and dashi no moto?!?
+If you love Japanese soups and enjoy cooking, it’s likely that you’ve experimented with dashi.
+But now that you’re in the know about this umami enhancer, what’s up with these different kinds of dashi, like Hondashi and dashi no moto?!?

-You’ve probably found me here because you were wondering that exact thing!
-So let’s explore these three varieties so you can determine which one works best for your culinary needs.
+You’ve probably landed here because you were wondering the exact thing!
+So let’s explore these three varieties of soup stock so you can determine which one works best for your culinary needs.

-Dashi, Hondashi, and Dashi No Moto are all soup bases that give food a similar umami taste, but they are not exactly alike.
-Basically, Dashi is fresh self-made dashi and the others are a pre-made soup base, where Hondashi is a branded instant dashi product name.
+Dashi, hondashi, and dashi no moto are all soup bases that give food a similar umami taste, but they aren’t exactly alike.
+Basically, dashi is fresh self-made dashi and the others are premade soup stocks; Hondashi is a branded instant dashi product name.

 Wow, who knew?
 Let’s look at that in more detail, shall we?

 - 3 What is dashi no moto?

 - 4 Dashi vs. Hondashi vs. dashi no moto: Recipes